parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 ## **Day 2: Inspiration at Dhangadi**

-In the morning we had breakfast with the rest of our team.
-After a delayed journey to Dhangadi, thanks to the infamous winter fog (it seems even oceans away, we San Franciscans couldn’t escape Karl the Fog), we spent the afternoon visiting a completed buildOn school nearby.
+In the morning, we had breakfast with the rest of our team.
+After a delayed journey to Dhangadi, thanks to the infamous winter fog (it seems even oceans away, we San Franciscans couldn't escape Karl the Fog), we spent the afternoon visiting a completed buildOn school nearby.

 This visit filled our hearts with hope.
 The children gave us such a warm welcome - they put flower garlands around our necks and shared their songs and dances with us.
 Their joy was catching, and soon we were all smiling.
 <div class="grid">